What Is Healthcare Compliance?

 How to Design a Healthcare Compliance Program

-You don’t need a large budget to design and implement a compliance program.
-The OIG and CMS provide free resources and tools — checklists, fact sheets, educational videos, and more — to help you create a compliance plan.
+A large budget to design and implement a compliance program is not necessary.
+The OIG and CMS provide free resources and tools — checklists, fact sheets, educational videos, and more — to help create a compliance plan.

-The best way to start a healthcare compliance plan is to research free compliance plans from organizations like the one you work in.
-Review what others have written, looking for samples from reputable sources.
-But you need to customize the plan to your circumstances.
+The best way to start a healthcare compliance plan is to research free compliance plans from a similar healthcare organization and to review what others have written, looking for samples from reputable sources.
+The plan needs to be customized to fit an organization’s unique circumstances.

-You should address all seven core compliance elements in your compliance plan, first deciding how deep and expansive you and your organization want your compliance program to be.
+All seven core compliance elements should be addressed in a compliance plan, first deciding how deep and expansive the organization wants the compliance program to be.
 Many states have implemented an eighth core element that addresses nonretaliation.
-Even if the state you work in doesn’t require this element, addressing it in your compliance plan is wise.
-Those that come forward in good faith to report compliance issues should not have to fear retaliation.
+Even if the state doesn’t require this element, addressing it in a compliance plan is wise.
+Those who come forward in good faith to report compliance issues should not have to fear retaliation.

 The average healthcare compliance plan can cover the basics of all eight compliance elements in three to four pages.
-The plan must be one you’re sure you can implement and oversee.
-You will be held accountable for compliance items that you state you deliver, so the plan should include only items you intend to follow through on.
+The plan must be one that a healthcare organization can implement and oversee.
+Organizations will be held accountable for compliance items that are stated to be delivered, so the plan should include items only intended for follow-through.

-The plan should address how often you will review the plan each year to ensure you’re meeting your goals and to incorporate any new OIG Work Plan items in your compliance plan.
-At a minimum, your compliance plan should be reviewed by the compliance point of contact, senior management, and the board (if you have one) at least once a year.
-After each review, document the date and include the signatures of those who assisted in reviewing the plan.
-Most likely you’ll only need to amend your existing plan each year, versus writing a new compliance plan.
+The plan should address how often the organization will review it each year to ensure goals are met and to incorporate any new OIG Work Plan items into the compliance plan.
+At a minimum, the plan should be reviewed by the compliance point of contact, senior management, and the board (if the organization has one) at least once a year.
+After each review, the document should be dated, and the signatures included of those who assisted in reviewing the plan.
+Most likely the existing plan will only need to be amended each year, versus writing a new compliance plan.

 Effort and professional drive are key to a successful compliance program.
-Everyone must understand that compliance is part of the culture of your organization, with senior management serving as a driving force.
-Your compliance plan should be easy to read by every education level represented in your work force, and all employees need to understand the compliance plan, including all updates each year.
+Everyone must understand that compliance is part of an organization's culture, with senior management serving as a driving force.
+A compliance plan should be easy to read by every education level represented in the work force, and all employees need to understand the compliance plan, including all updates each year.
 A good way to do this is to make compliance fun.
-Consider implementing compliance games to engage the employees.
+Implementing compliance games is a great way to engage the employees.

 Effective Healthcare Compliance Programs

 Authorities such as the Department of Justice (DOJ) often use the term “effective” when evaluating compliance programs.
-An effective healthcare compliance program is one where the outcome of your compliance plan achieves what your plan outlined.
+An effective healthcare compliance program is one where the outcome of the compliance plan achieves what was outlined in it.